 Email us at firstname.lastname@example.org.
 Visit our Facebook page at facebook.com/petsavernc.

 Petsaver-NC Rescue is a volunteer foster home program in central North Carolina with many adorable pets looking for forever homes as indoor family companions.
 Our caring volunteers are dedicated to the rescue and rehoming of abandoned or surrendered dogs and puppies.
 All dogs are rescued from local county kill shelters where they are temperament tested prior to acceptance into the rescue program.
-All foster dogs are provided appropriate medical care including vaccinations for rabies, kennel cough, and 4 way combo, intestinal deworming, heartworm testing and prevention, flea prevention, vet exams, emergency medical care, and spaying or neutering prior to adoption.
+All foster dogs are provided appropriate medical care including vaccinations for rabies and 4 way combo, intestinal deworming, heartworm testing and prevention, flea prevention, vet exams, emergency medical care, and spaying or neutering prior to adoption.
 Many have started basic obedience training and crate training.
 Adoption donation for dogs is $175 which helps offset the food and medical expenses for the rescue program.
+Some of our dogs are sponsored, so only a portion of the adoption fee is paid by the adopter while a sponsor covers the balance.
 We offer a trial period with refund of adoption fee to ensure a smooth transition to a permanent home.
 Adopters are given educational resources for a successful adoption experience.
 Petsaver-NC Rescue makes a commitment to take an animal back into its rescue program should the adopter become unable to keep the animal.
 As the animals are socialized in foster care, our volunteers know their personalities and can guide adopters to the right match.

 View Current Animals for Adoption